Sentiment analysis fastai tutorial

 learner = text_classifier_learner(dls, AWD_LSTM, drop_mult=0.5, metrics=accuracy)

-.
+Note that we are using the AWD_LSTM architecture, which stands for Adjusted stochastic gradient descent Weight Decay, Long-Short-Term Memory.
 The AWD part basically just means that the way that weights are adjusted is modified, while the LSTM part means that it can deal with both long and short dependencies (more notes on LSTM architecture coming soon).

 Now we can fine-tune our model for a couple of epochs: